Desktop Bevel Button

 When a BevelButton gets the focus, a selection rectangle surrounds its caption.
 When it has the focus, the user can press the button by pressing either the Spacebar or the Enter key.
 BevelButtons can get the focus on Windows and Linux and you must set the AcceptFocus property to True to enable a BevelButton to get the focus.

 Use a Bevel Button when you need more than just a simple button.
 As an example, say you want a button that has a drop-down menu allowing you to select a color.
-You would set up such a button by first turning the HasMenu property to ON in the Inspector.
+You would set up such a button by first setting the MenuStyle property to either Down or Right in the Inspector.
 Then you can add this code to its Open event handler:

 Another common use of Bevel Buttons is to show an icon in the button, often alongside some text.
 This displays a red circle with the text "stop' in a BevelButton: